 - Physical extensions of RAM that stores modified data

-- Record information about the state of the system in case of a system crashes (Memory dump)
+- Record information about the state of the system in case of a system crash (Memory dump)

 Because of these, here are the reasons why having a page file is important: